Navigation Lights on Starfleet Ships

-We arrive in the "Next Gen" era.
-The original (non HD) version of TNG suffered from a lot of murky video at times, but on the Enterprise-D, the lights have always been on the dorsal and ventral edges of the saucer and another set at the very aft (they are kind of close together, that seems to have limited utility).
+We arrive in the "Next Generation" era.
+The original (non-HD) version of TNG suffered from a lot of murky video at times, but on the Enterprise-D, the lights have always been on the dorsal and ventral edges of the saucer and another set at the very aft (they are kind of close together, that seems to have limited utility).
+The only exception we could spot is in TNG: "Ménage à Troi", probably due to flipped footage.
 Not every shot of a Federation ship throughout the run of TNG has them discernible.
 Alternatively the Enterprise-C has red and green lights on the saucer but this is a great example of how the green lights end up looking yellow or white as the aforementioned compositing, etc. leads to false colors.
 The actual colors are more obvious on the HD remastered version of TNG, but while it is different from the red one, the green light is still yellowish.
 In TNG, even the Type-7 shuttles have red and green navigation lights.

 On a side note about ships in TNG, you can make out similar lights on Klingon ships as well.
 See?
 Even Klingons can follow some rules at times.